Pruthviprojects/datavisualization_Prediction-of-factors-influencing-salary/README.md

 CSE 578

 Identified the factors influencing a person's salary by examining, visualizing and analyzing the provided data.
+The code is written using Google Colab.
+Steps before executing:
+Please create a folder named DV in your google drive.
+Upload the dataset file “”adult.data” inside this DV folder.
-The following technologies were used: Python, Pandas, NumPy, scikit-learn, Jupyter Notebook, and Univariate / Multivariate plots
+The following technologies were used: Python, Pandas, NumPy, scikit-learn, Google Colab, and Univariate / Multivariate plots